fbertram/TuringTrader/README.md

 * simulate option trades.
 Currently this is limited to cash-settled European-style options
 * export results to Excel, where you can fully customize reports with a few lines of VBA
 * export results to R, for further research
+* strong focus on easy-to-use time-series APIs, to make coding a breeze
+* demo algorithms to shorten your learning curve

 The following features are planned for the near future: